 A loan on which only interest is paid on the outstanding principal until the time of the final monthly payment, at which point the entire principal balance is also repaid.

-If the loan term exceeds the amortization term, a final debt service payment that repays all remaining principal.
+If the amortization term exceeds the loan term, a final debt service payment that repays all remaining principal.

 Repayment of the loan principal with each loan payment, which reduces lender repayment risk; results in the loan balance decreasing with each payment.